 The Ultimate Seeded Rye & Grain Loaf

-This is the loaf that took years to get right — and now it’s the one we bake every single week, or every 2 weeks – we only have one slice each for lunch.
+This is the loaf that took years to get right — and now it’s the one we bake every single week, or every 2 weeks, the recipe makes 2 x 1 kg loafs – we only have one slice each for lunch.
 Dense, dark, and deeply flavoured, it’s built on a rye sourdough base, packed with seeds and whole grains, and given all the time it needs to develop into something genuinely extraordinary.
 If you’ve been baking our original Seeded Rye Sourdough, think of this as its more evolved, more flavourful big sibling.
-It makes two loaves — because one is never enough.
+It makes two loaves — because one is never enough and it keeps so well in the freezer so why not just do it once a fortnight.

 Before you begin: This recipe uses two other Food4Us staples as ingredients.
-The One Jar That Does Everything – 8-Grain Power Mix (recipe coming soon) is best cooked while your Phase 1 dough is doing its long bulk ferment — perfect timing.
-The Seeded Kefir Soak – Our Everyday Breakfast (recipe coming soon) lives in our fridge permanently, so we always have some ready to go.
+The One Jar That Does Everything – 8-Grain Power Mix is best cooked while your Phase 1 dough is doing its long bulk ferment — perfect timing.
+The Seeded Kefir Soak – Our Everyday Breakfast lives in our fridge permanently, so we always have some ready to go.
 If it’s your first time, make it the night before you start the bread.

 Phase 1: The Build & Bulk Ferment